strangetom/ingredient-parser/ingredient_parser/ModelCard.md

 ### Primary Intended Uses

-- Parse the following information from English language recipe ingredient sentences:
+- Label tokens in English language recipe ingredient sentences with one of the following labels:
-  - Quantity of ingredient
+  - QTY: Quantity of ingredient
-  - Unit of ingredient
+  - UNIT: Unit of ingredient
-  - Name of ingredient
+  - NAME: Name of ingredient
-  - Comment
+  - COMMENT: Comment in ingredient sentence
-  - Other, for text that cannot be classified into one of the above labels
+  - OTHER, for text that cannot be classified into one of the above labels

 ### Primary Intended Users